gerharddev/oof_habits_project/OOFPP_Habits_Phase3/README.md

 ### 2.2 Installing the project

+- Clone the repository locally
-- Open CommandPrompt on Windows or Terminal on Mac after cloning the project from github
+- Open CommandPrompt on Windows or Terminal on Mac to the cloned folder
-- Go to the root folder (**OOFPP-Habits-Phase3**) of the project where you will see a setup.py file
+- Go to the root folder (**OOFPP-Habits-Phase3**) of the project where you will see a _setup.py_ file
 - Run the following command

   ```